Perspectives from Some Modern Muslim Intellectuals

 (Ronald L. Nettler)

-Mohamed Talbi is one of the most prominent Muslim modernist thinkers of the 20th century.
+Mohamed Talbi is one of the most prominent Muslim modernist thinkers of the twentieth century.
 Born in Tunis in 1921, he received a traditional Islamic education of the madrasa type as well as secular studies.
 In 1947 he went to Paris for doctoral studies in Islamic history.
 From his Tunisian tradition-centered and somewhat Sufi Islamic background, itself no doubt somewhat influenced by European intellectual trends, Talbi’s European experience was crucial in his later development, and he had a distinguished dual career as a historian of medieval North Africa and as a Muslim modernist thinker.
 Talbi has been particularly prominent for his developed conception of a religious pluralism derived from Islamic history and tradition.
 His main claim for this pluralism is that it is an integral part of the Qur’an and Islamic tradition.
 For Talbi, pluralism basically means respect of all parties for the views of others, in a context of intellectual and religious freedom.
 This mutual respect (ihtiram mutabadal) provides a basis for true dialogue (hiwar) which is the cornerstone of religious and intellectual pluralism.
 In addition to pluralism, Talbi’s thought contains a number of other main ideas which for him are also prominent and integrally associated with Islam.
 Salient among these are freedom, the notion of Islam as apolitical, and equality of status for women.

 In Talbi’s view, freedom is an inherent and inalienable right of any individual in society.
 Essential to Islam, freedom is the absence of human coercive forces which would arbitrarily limit individual decisions and choices.
 According to Talbi, coercion by either governmental or religious authority would be central as the major potential threats to freedom.
 He argues against the idea of any particular Islamic governmental form.
 In his view, all such ideas and attempts to implement them are false.
 Islam has no intrinsic political principle or organization.
 Any ‘Islamic’ political claims made on behalf of certain ideologies and governments have been wrong and misguided.
 Islam is mainly a revealed system of belief, piety, and worship, not a polity.
 In light of Islam’s inherent liberal values and practices such as freedom, love, tolerance, and pluralism, it may be inferred that Islam prefers a government which exemplifies these values, and as it happens, democracy in our time is just that system and should be viewed (for now) as the best political system for Muslims, despite its human imperfections.
 However, democracy is still not an Islamic governmental form and one day there could very well be another type of political system that is better suited to the expression of Islam’s liberal features.